syncfusion-content/maui-docs/MAUI/TextInputLayout/Getting-Started.md

 ## Step 3: Register the Handler

- In the MauiProgram.cs file, register the handler for Syncfusion core.
+[Syncfusion.Maui.Core nuget](https://www.nuget.org/packages/Syncfusion.Maui.Core) is a dependent package for all Syncfusion controls of .NET MAUI.
+In the **MauiProgram.cs file**, register the handler for Syncfusion core.

 {% highlight c# hl_lines="6 17" %}
 using Microsoft.Maui;